Yipara logoYipara

 Dog's nose is dry and hot — combined with lethargy, reduced appetite, or other behavioral changes — can be a sign of fever or illness.
 Dog has dry nose and tired is a common search, and the concern is valid.
 While a warm nose alone doesn't reliably indicate fever (use a rectal thermometer for that), the combination of a dry warm nose plus lethargy, not eating, or reduced activity warrants attention.
 Dogs nose dry and warm along with other symptoms should prompt a vet visit.

-If your dog's nose is changing color — turning from black to pink or brown — it's called nasal depigmentation or "snow nose."
+If your dog's nose is changing color — turning from black to pink or brown — it's called nose pigment loss or "snow nose."
 Some dogs' noses lighten in winter and darken again in summer (this is harmless).
-However, permanent depigmentation can indicate vitiligo, lupus, pemphigus, or contact dermatitis from plastic food bowls.
-If the color change is accompanied by sores, crusting, or ulceration, see your vet — autoimmune conditions need treatment.
+However, permanent pigment loss can indicate pigment loss conditions, autoimmune skin conditions, or skin reactions to plastic food bowls.
+If the color change is accompanied by sores, crusting, or ulceration, see your vet — autoimmune skin conditions need veterinary care.

 A bloody discharge from your dog's nose is always worth taking seriously.
 Common causes include trauma (bumped their nose), foreign objects stuck in the nasal passage (grass seeds are common), severe infections, blood clotting disorders, rat poison ingestion, nasal tumors (more common in older dogs), or high blood pressure.
 If bleeding is from one nostril, a foreign object or localized issue is more likely.
 Bleeding from both nostrils suggests a systemic problem.
 Any nosebleed that doesn't stop within 10-15 minutes needs immediate veterinary care.